 Aged just fifteen and with his brother, Robert, Ernest followed in his father’s footsteps by securing a job as a police reporter for The Cleveland News after lying about his age.
 He was a mischievous young reporter fond of playing pranks on both the police and his fellow reporters, but it was also a job that would fuel his interest in urban crime.

 On 15 April, 1946, aged eighteen years, Tidyman enlisted to serve in the military and was stationed at Fort Hayes in Columbus, Ohio (Military serial#: 45046281).
 His term of service was spent in public relations where he spent most of his time reading and learning his craft by putting his journalistic skills to good use.

-Tidyman returned to the press as a police reporter and later a copy editor at Cleveland’s The Plain Dealer until 1957.
-He later progressed his journalistic career at a number of larger newspapers including The New York Post in 1958, Detroit News, Houston Post and then in 1960, The New York Times where he edited both foreign news and the women’s pages.
+Tidyman returned to the press as a police reporter and later a copy editor at Cleveland’s The Plain Dealer until 1956.
+He later progressed his journalistic career at a number of larger newspapers including The New York Post, Detroit News, Houston Post and then from 1960, The New York Times where he edited both foreign news and the women’s pages.

 Tidyman’s reputation for stubbornness would lead to him later quitting the New York Times, in 1966, after he was transferred full-time to the Women’s Department without his consent.
 Tidyman decided to become a freelance writer, promoting articles and stories to journals and magazines (including a men’s adventure pulp magazine that produced Mario Puzo and Bruce Friedman).